Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Methodology

 \subsection{Denoising Loss}

-In the preceding subsection, we established the process for obtaining the visual trajectory of out-of-sight agents using Eq.~\ref{eq:vpp}.
-As we lack ground truth for noisy sensor trajectories, and since the visual modality is inherently noise-free and relatively easy to label or obtain, it serves as an effective supervisory signal for training the Sensor Denoising Encoder and the Mapping Parameters Estimator.
-By leveraging the noise-free characteristics of visual trajectories, we construct a robust supervision mechanism for the denoising process.
+In the previous subsection, we described how to obtain the visual trajectories of out-of-sight agents using Eq.~\ref{eq:vpp}.
+Although ground-truth denoised sensor trajectories are unavailable, the visual modality is comparatively clean and easier to annotate or acquire, making it a suitable supervisory signal for training both the Sensor Denoising Encoder and the Mapping Parameters Estimator.
+By exploiting the noise-free property of visual trajectories, we build an effective supervision scheme for denoising.